 Tumblers Or No Tumblers?

 Anyway, this post isn’t about scent and colour.
 What I actually want to focus on here is the container that the candle is made in.
 You’ve doubtless seen candles in shops, and the container is generally something that looks like a glass tumbler, or maybe a jar or tin with a lid.
 Whilst this is lovely, it’s not very imaginative, especially if you are not going to dye your candle.
 If you’re planning to make a layered candle, a plain glass container would probably be preferable so you can see the full effects of your hard work!
-I come by a lot of tumbler-style glasses that I use in my candle-making business, but I also like to decorate them up a bit with strips of fabric or lace.

 So, as I said, whilst tumblers are a nice, plain, inoffensive container, there are so many other options.
 And put simply, you can use anything that is heatproof and isn’t chipped or cracked.
 This is why teacups are great – they’re obviously designed to hold very hot tea, which is much hotter than the melting point of the wax in a properly made candle (and when I say properly made, I mean made with the correct wick size).
 Soy wax in particular is a great wax to use in unusual containers as it melts at a relatively low temperature, around 43°C/110°F depending on the exact blend and brand.